vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Network History

-- A datanode restored from network history will contain all any recurring and one-off transfers created prior to the restore.(<a name="0028-GOVE-112" href="#0028-GOVE-112">0028-GOVE-112</a>)
+- A datanode restored from network history will contain any recurring and one-off transfers created prior to the restore and these can be retrieved via APIs on the new datanode.(<a name="0028-GOVE-112" href="#0028-GOVE-112">0028-GOVE-112</a>)